What is a hernia?

 Do umbilical hernias go away?

 Sometimes the umbilical opening will close on its own, though if a hernia is still present by 5-6 months of age it isn’t likely to change without surgery.
 If all that remains outside the abdominal wall is a little pad of fat, this isn’t medically significant.

 What does having an umbilical hernia mean for my puppy?

 If the hernia goes away on its own it is not a health concern for the puppy now or later.
-Sometimes the actual opening in the abdominal wall is very small, so what you see pushing through is only a bit of the fat that lines the interior of the abdomen.
-The abdominal wall may actually have closed, isolating a small pad of fat under the skin.
-These also do not cause any trouble.
+Sometimes the actual opening in the abdominal wall is very small, so what you see pushing through is only a bit of the fat that lines the interior of the abdomen or the abdominal wall may actually have closed, isolating a small pad of fat under the skin.
+These are not a health concern.
 However, large openings pose a danger to the dog due to the risk of a loop of intestine slipping through and becoming strangulated.
 Such dogs should have surgical correction.

 How common are umbilical hernias in Aussies?